 I won’t go into much detail about why to use a static crosshair, but almost everyone does it.
 One explanation is that the flickering movement (enlarging and shrinking) from a dynamic crosshair is distracting to the player.
 Besides a good player know when they are accurate and when they aren’t, so they don’t need the “hint”.

-You can use the Crosshair generator to create your own crosshair.
+You can use a Crosshair generator to create your own crosshair.

 Choosing the right mouse and mousepad

 Choosing the right mouse and surface is entirely up to your preference.
 What we recommend is that you find a mouse, where you have the option to change the DPI/CPI settings.
-Try some different and choose the one that gives you most comfort.
-I don’t like if a mouse has too many buttons.
-Popular brands are SteelSeries, Razor, Logitech, ROCCAT, Corsair, Madcatz, Cooler Master etc.
+Try some different and choose the one that gives you the most comfort.
+I don’t like it if a mouse has too many buttons.
+Popular brands are SteelSeries, Razer, Logitech, ROCCAT, Corsair, Madcatz, Cooler Master etc.

 When it comes to the surface I personally prefer a BIG cloth mouse pad.
 Why?
 Because when you play with a low mouse sensitivity you need to move your mouse A LOT.
-The before mentioned brands also makes some good mousepads.
+The before mentioned brands also make some good mousepads.
 I use the SteelSeries QCK+ which is 450x400x2mm.
-I prefer cloth pads compared to steel or glass mousepads, because these tends to get cold and uncomfortable to use.
+I prefer cloth pads compared to steel or glass mousepads because these tend to get cold and uncomfortable to use.

-After analyzing pro players and reading up on the latest reviews, we have made a list with recommendations for mices and mousepads.
+After analyzing pro players and reading up on the latest reviews, we have made a list of recommendations for mice and mousepads.
 Please note that the gear is in random order and individual preferences play a big part in choosing the right gear.
 There are so many brands making great gear targeted towards gamers, so we have cut out a lot of.
 This list is just to give you some inspiration.
-That said, all our recommendations is some of the most used an recognized by several pro CS:GO players currently in the scene.
+That said, all our recommendations are some of the most used and recognized by several professional CS:GO players currently in the scene.

-As well as with mices, personal preferences is a big part of choosing the right mousepad.
+As well as with mice, personal preference is a big part of choosing the right mousepad.
 Here is a small list of recommendations.

-if you want to learn more about what settings and gear pro players are using, head over to our friends at Pro Player Settings.
+If you want to learn more about what settings and gear pro players are using, head over to Pro Player Settings.

 TL;DR (Too Long Didn’t Read)